-Uzbekistan, in the ancient cradle between the Amu-Darya and Syr-Darya rivers, is arguably the most fascinating of the Central Asian republics.
-A key link on the Silk Road connecting China with Western Europe, it contains some of the oldest towns in the world, such as the legendary, powerful cities of Samarkand, Bukhara and Khiva.
+Cradled between the Amu-Darya and Syr-Darya rivers, Uzbekistan is arguably the most fascinating of the Central Asian republics.
+A key link along the ancient silk routes that once connected China with Western Europe, it is home to some of the oldest towns in the world, including the almost legendary cities of Samarkand, Bukhara and Khiva.
+Long considered different from the rest of Central Asia, these rich lands were settled as early as the 6th century, a testament etched into the very stone of Khiva and Bukhara’s towering fortresses and Samarkand’s glorious Islamic architecture.

 Have a beer and kebab at the restaurant in the Labi Hauz in Uzbekistan... delicious and relaxing.